 Learn more about this ingredient via my ingredient article on the subject!

 10. Apples: Sagwa (사과)

 While apples grow all across the globe, apples in Korea are culturally connected to major holidays.
 As such, they are often extremely expensive.
 At certain times of the year, such as the period around Chuseok, fancy boxes of apples start showing up in the grocery store.
 In Korea, people buy these specialty apple boxes to give as gifts.
 While the price of these apples vary, you can usually expect to spent around 100 dollars.

 Beyond consumerism, one of the reasons why these apples are so expensive is that they grown domestically in South Korea.
 Around Chuseok, local apple growers harvest the apples from the trees.
 These particular apples are known as ‘hongno apples.’
 Famously, the majority are harvested in the Jangsu district of South Korea.

 Fun Apple Fact: In the Korean language, ‘I’m sorry’ is the same word for ‘apple.’
 As a result, people often give friends and family apples when apologizing!

 Concluding a Beginners Guide to Korean Fruit:

-In the end, we hope you enjoyed learning about Korean fruit.
-Also, in the future, we may expand on this basic list of fruit grown in Korea!
-If you enjoyed learning about Korean fruit, let us know in the comment section below.
-We would love to hear about your favorites
+In the end, I hope you enjoyed learning about Korean fruit.
+Also, I may expand on this list in the future.
+If you enjoyed learning about Korean fruit, let me know in the comment section below.
+I would love to hear about your favorites!

-If you would like to read more about cooking, you can find recipes on our blog.
-We listed some of our favorite Carving A Journey Korean recipes below!
+If you would like to read more about cooking, you can find recipes on this blog.
+Below, I listed some of our favorite Carving A Journey Korean recipes!
 For reference, many recipes are influenced by our blended Korean and Southern heritage.

 Carving A Journey Korean Recipes: